AgustinAmata/Repeattools/README.md

 $ python RECollector.py -i MainSpeciesDir/ -n names_file -o out_file
 ```

-Additionally, the user can include the `--override` option.
-By adding this option, RECollector will
+The user can include the `--override` option so that RECollector can
 add to the classification information of Unknown copies of RepeatMasker the information retrieved by
 TESorter for these same copies. `--override` also affects RepeatMasker TE copies that were only classified
 as Class_II if the correspondent information of TESorter matches.